-BT 210 Web Page Design I
+BT210 Web Page Design I 3 credits

 This course will introduce students to software using current desktop publishing and web page design software programs.
-PREREQUISITE: BT 160 or instructor approval.
-(F, OSP)
+PREREQUISITE: BT160 or instructor approval.
+(OF, OSP)

-BT 215 Web Page Design II
+BT215 Web Page Design II 3 credits

 This course is a continuation of the basic design principles used in Web Design.
 The course will also introduce new software, advanced animation and other advanced web features.
-PREREQUISITES: BT 160 and BT 210.
-(F)
+PREREQUISITES: BT160 and BT210.
+(OSP)

-BT 225 Sports Media and Communications 3 credits
+BT225 Sports Media and Communications